hasura/graphql-engine/tutorials/building-a-facebook-messenger-bot.rst

 ------------

 Currently, our bot is quite simple and does no analysis(NLP) on the messages sent by the user.
 You can integrate with `wit.ai <https://wit.ai/>`_ to do this.

+.. tip:: The complete code for this app can be found on `Github <https://github.com/hasura/facebook-messenger-bot>`_